preislerdesign/english-for-designers/01-character-description/index.md

 - - -

-*&*, Justin Gagne.
-Screenshot of an artboard in Adobe Illustrator.
-2017
+*&*, Samuel Preisler, drawing in Illustrator 2021